 Research at the Schnell Lab

-Through a multidisciplinary approach and application of state-of-the-art chemical kinetics, molecular modeling, computational modeling and scientific computing, the Schnell Lab hope to gains critical insights into proteostasis and build a comprehensive understanding of protein folding diseases.
-Our work is strictly theoretical, but we maintain a close coupling between experimental work and modeling results with our collaborators at the University of Michigan, across the USA and abroad.
+Much of our work focuses on enzyme catalyzed reactions, and protein aggregation and fibrillation.
+Aberrant protein aggregation is the underlying cause of many protein folding diseases, such as diabetes, cystic fibrosis, Alzheimer's, Parkinson's and Huntington's disease, and cataract.
+Protein folding diseases are triggered by the inability of the cells to cope with inherited misfolding-prone proteins, aging, metabolic stress, or environmental stress.
+Through a multidisciplinary approach and application of state-of-the-art chemical kinetics, mathematical and computational modeling , and scientific computing, the Schnell lab hopes to gain critical insights into protein aggregation and build a comprehensive understanding of protein folding diseases.
+Our work is strictly theoretical, but we maintain a close coupling between experimental work and modeling results with our collaborators at the University of Michigan, across the USA, and abroad.

-Although our primary research interest is in protein folding diseases, we also investigate other complex physiological systems comprising many interacting components, where modeling and theory may aid in the identification of the key mechanisms underlying the behavior of the system as a whole.
+Although our primary research interest is applying biometrology to enzyme kinetics and aberrant protein aggregation, we are also part of collaborative project that investigate complex biochemical and physiological systems comprising many interacting components, where modeling and theory may aid in the identification of the key mechanisms underlying the behavior of the system as a whole.

 Characterization of aggregation reactions and amyloid formation